Opening a Retail Business in Japan: Costs, Legal Steps, and Growth Strategy

 Visa Compliance

-If you’re applying for a Business Manager Visa, a residential address or a virtual office won’t suffice.
-You’ll need a dedicated commercial space.
+If you’re applying for a Business Manager Visa, a dedicated commercial space is mandatory.
 Usually, you sign the lease personally first, then transfer it to your company once it’s officially incorporated.

 Choosing the Right Location